wagtail/wagtail/docs/extending/custom_account_settings.md

 (custom_account_settings)=

-# Customising the user account settings form
+# Customizing the user account settings form

-This document describes how to customise the user account settings form that can be found by clicking "Account settings" at the bottom of the main menu.
+This document describes how to customize the user account settings form which can be found by clicking "Account settings" at the bottom of the main menu.

 ## Adding new panels

-Each panel on this form is a separate model form which can operate on an instance of either the user model, or the {class}`wagtail.users.models.UserProfile`.
+Each panel on this form is a separate model form that can operate on an instance of either the user model, or the {class}`wagtail.users.models.UserProfile`.

 ### Basic example